Meet Our Rabbi

 He enjoys playing sports and rooting for local teams.
 His wife, Debbie Block, an accomplished historian and educator, gathered, produced and edited Kehillath Israel: The First 100 Years.

-Barnet currently sits on the board of directors of the Council of American Jewish Museums and previously sat on the boards of Combined Jewish Philanthropies, Jewish Community Relations Council, and Synagogue Council of Massachusetts.
-He is actively involved in many efforts, including Dana Farber Cancer Institute, Pan Mass Challenge, and Out of the Darkness Overnight Walks.
+Barnet previously served on the boards of Combined Jewish Philanthropies, Jewish Community Relations Council, Council of American Jewish Museums, and the Synagogue Council of Massachusetts.
+He is actively involved in numerous philanthropic efforts, including Dana Farber Cancer Institute, Pan Mass Challenge, and Out of the Darkness Overnight Walks.
 He holds a BS from Syracuse University’s School of Management.
 Barnet lives in Newton Centre with his wife Nava and their four children.

 Director of Family Engagement